DanielFredriksson/TicTacToe/README.md

 # Abstract
-This repository is my submission to the Tic Tac Toe Challenge.
+This repository is my submission to the Qualisys [Tic Tac Toe Challenge](https://www.qualisys.com/about/careers/challenge/tic-tac-toe/).

 # Usage
 Navigate to root of project, then run the following in a terminal: